miragecoa/FinGPT-Search-Agent/Docs/source/usage/basic_usage.rst

 - **Source Button**: Shows the sources used by the search agent to answer the user's prompt.
 The sources are shown in a pop up and may be closed.'

 These components make up the current FinGPT Search Agent demo.
-The documentation will be updated regularily to keep up with latest progress.
+The documentation will be updated regularly to keep up with latest progress.